thaum-xyz/ankhmorpork/README.md

 ### Ingress Controller

-Over WAN, I have port forwarded ports `80` and `443` to the load balancer IP of my ingress controller that's running in my Kubernetes cluster.
+Over WAN, I have port-forwarded ports `80` and `443` to the load balancer IP of my ingress controller that's running in my Kubernetes cluster.

 ### Internal DNS